Maker of unproven birth drug Makena to pull from US market

 The company added that it “remains ready to work cooperatively with the agency,” to remove the drug, despite disagreement on the timeframe.

 About 10% of U.S. births come too early, before 37 weeks, raising the risk of serious health problems and even death in infants.
-About 350,000 women have used Makena in the last decade, Covis says.
+The problem occurs at higher rates among Black women.

+The FDA granted Makena accelerated approval in 2011 based on a small study in women with a history of early deliveries.
+The expedited approval was conditioned on a larger follow-up study to confirm whether the drug resulted in healthier outcomes for babies.

+In 2019, results from that 1,700-patient international study showed the drug neither reduced premature births — as originally thought — nor resulted in healthier outcomes for infants.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group.
 The AP is solely responsible for all content.